SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 The entity defines three fields:

 * `text_chunk`      : Stores the individual-created text chunks.
 * `metadata_column`: Stores the path to the information document.
-The document is a PDF that includes business contextual information for creating vector embeddings.
+The document is a PDF that includes business contextual information.
-* `embedding`       : Stores the encoded vector embeddings.
+* `embedding`       : Stores the encoded vector embeddings created by an embedding model of your choice.

 👉 Save the file.